 - 2 Cups carrots, peeled, diced

-- 1 pound sun chokes ( or sub celeriac, sweet potatoes or other root vegetables) - chopped
+- 1 pound sun chokes ( or sub 3 more cups – chopped carrots, celery and parsnips ) – scrubbed and diced

 - 1 tsp kosher salt

-- 2 Tablespoons flour ( or rice flour)
+- 2 tablespoons flour ( or use GF flour)

 - 3 Cups rich veggie stock

-- In a large heavy bottom pot, heat oil on med high heat.
-Saute onions, parsnips, carrots, celery and ½ tsp salt for about 12 minutes, turning heat down to medium, stirring occasionally until onions are golden and carrots are tender.
-Add mushrooms, Jerusalem artichokes, garlic, herbs and 1 tsp salt and continue to sauté on medium heat, stirring frequently, until mushrooms begin to give off their liquid, about another 8 minutes.
-Still on med heat, add 1 C red wine.
+- At the same time, make the stew: In a very large heavy bottom pot, heat oil on med heat.
+Saute onions, parsnips, carrots, celery, optional sun chokes and 1/2 tsp salt for about 15 mins, stirring occasionally until onions are golden and carrots are tender.
+Add mushrooms, garlic, herbs and 1 tsp salt and continue to sauté on medium heat, stirring frequently, until mushrooms begin to give off their liquid, about another 8 -10 mins.
+Add 1 cup red wine.
 Stir occasionally, and let wine reduce until its almost gone, about another 8 minutes.

-- While wine is reducing, heat 3 Cups vegetable stock and add 1 T miso, in a separate pot, stirring until its dissolved.
+- While wine is reducing, in a small separate pot, heat 3 Cups vegetable stock and add 1 T miso paste, stirring until its dissolved.

-- At this point you could divide your stew mixture ( if you want to add lamb of beef to part of it) For example, I like my shepherds pie, without meat.
-My husband likes his with meat, so I separate a portion, adding cooked lamb to his portion.
-When having guests over, you could do half and half if you like.
+- Add hot veggie broth mixture to the pot, stirring until the stew thickens, about 3 minutes.
+Add the vinegar.
+Taste for salt, and adjust, and add more cracked pepper if you like.
+Turn off heat, and cover.
+(At this point you could divide your stew mixture -if you want to add lamb of beef to part of it.
+For example, I like my shepherds pie, without meat.
+My husband likes his with meat, so I divide it, adding cooked lamb to his portion.
+When having guests over, you could do half and half if you like.)

-- Pour your stew into a baking dish, or an oven proof skillet or individual baking dishes, or ramekins.
+- Stir the fresh parsley into the stew, and scoop it into a greased, large 9×13 inch baking dish, or a large oven proof cast iron skillet or dutch oven, or smaller individual-sized baking dishes, or ramekins.
 For a little extra luxury drizzle the top of the stew with a few drops of truffle oil.

-- Place Completed pies in a preheated 375F oven and bake until bubbly and golden, about 20 minutes.
+- Place baking dish or individual pies, on a sheet-pan to catch the drippings, in a preheated 375F oven and bake until bubbly and golden, about 20-30 minutes.
 Serve with a sprig of thyme and a good red wine.